 - Relative humidity testing

-In addition to the energy model, the energy engineer will also generate an audit report that thoroughly documents building conditions, operational characteristics, and proposed energy savings measures.
+In addition to the energy and water model, the engineer will also generate an audit report that thoroughly documents building conditions, operational characteristics, and proposed energy savings measures.
 It will also list any potential capital-intensive improvements that require more thorough data collection and engineering analysis (Level III Audit), and a preliminary judgment of potential costs and savings associated with those improvements.

 ASHRAE Level 3 Audit

-The Level III energy audit is a highly instrumented and long term study.
+The Level III energy audit is a highly instrumented and longer term study.
 The Level III audit involves collecting long term trend data using data logging devices and information fed from the buildings energy management or building management systems.
 This data is used to pinpoint operational opportunities, setpoint adjustments, sensor adjustment and calibration opportunities and other equipment specific ECM’s.
 The high resolution data that is collected enables us to perform calculations that can be used to very accurately predict energy and cost savings.
 The Level III audit is typically reserved for complex commercial and industrial buildings with very specific and accurate economic payback analysis requirements.